binhchay1/apkafe/wp-content/plugins/ai-engine/readme.txt

 = 2.2.81 (2024/04/17) =
 * Fix: Issue with Content Aware.
 Besides {CONTENT}, it now also supports {TITLE}, {EXCERPT} and {URL}.

-= 2.2.80 (2024/04/17) =
 * Add: New GPT-4 Turbo model (GPT-4 Turbo) which supports Vision, Function Calling, JSON.
-* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 2.2.70 (2024/04/15) =
 * Add: Support for Function and Tools Calls with OpenAI and Claude, with back-and-forth feedback loop.
 Models can now get values to functions in you WordPress.
 The Pro Version of AI Engine also connects to [Snippet Vault](https://wordpress.org/plugins/snippet-vault/) to make this much easier.